 Before we get to the main part of the story here, it’s important to note just how amazing the career of Ken Griffey Jr. really was, a career that crazily could have been even better had he not suffered as many injuries as he did.

-Obviously, nobody could have predicted that he’d be that great but the Mariners GM and scouts knew he was going to be special.
-They just had to convince their owner of that ahead of the 1987 MLB draft and took special measures to ensure they got their guy.
+Obviously, nobody could have predicted that he’d be that great, but the Mariners’ GM and scouts knew he was going to be special.
+They just had to convince their owner of that ahead of the 1987 MLB draft and took extraordinary measures to ensure they got their guy.

 A doctored scouting report helped Ken Griffey become the No. 1 pick in the 1987 MLB draft

 Ahead of the 1987 MLB draft, Seattle Mariners general manager Dick Balderson and scouting director Roger Jongewaard were in complete agreement about how to use their No. 1 overall pick.
 They wanted Ken Griffey Jr., who was coming off a phenomenal senior season at Archbishop Moeller High School in the suburbs of Cincinnati, a season that earned him High School Player of the Year honors.

 However, Mariners owner George Argyros didn’t want to go in that direction.
 He was wary of taking a high school player with the top pick and had his mind made up to select Mike Harkey, who had proved himself as one of the best pitchers in college baseball at powerhouse Cal State Fullerton.

 Argyros simply liked college players more than high school players.
 According to MLB.com, his mind was so made up that he even had a Mariners official tell Harkey he would be the top pick.
 But Balderson and Jongewaared weren’t going down without a fight.